J-M28/chronicle-one/README.md

-# Chronicle One - Programming Curricula Portfolio
+# Chronicle One - Programming Progression Portfolio

 ## Description

-A website that documents my progression through P1XT's programming curricula.
-I am documenting / demonstrating the following skills upon completion of __"tier x"__:
+A website that documents my progression learning programming.
+I am documenting / demonstrating the following skills:

 * ProcessingJS library for drawing and animation in Javascript
 * Creating, stylizing, and manipulating webpages via HTML, CSS, and Javascript (DOM)
 * Use of SQL to create and manipulate relational databases

 ## What did I learn